Irish diaspora

 The Irish diaspora (Diaspóra na nGael) refers to ethnic Irish people and their descendants who live outside the island of Ireland.

 The phenomenon of migration from Ireland is recorded since the Early Middle Ages, but it can be quantified only from around 1700.
 Since then, between 9 and 10 million people born in Ireland have emigrated.
 That is more than the population of Ireland itself, which at its historical peak was 8.5 million on the eve of the Great Famine.
 The poorest of them went to Great Britain, especially Liverpool.
 Those who could afford it went further, including almost 5 million to the United States.

-After 1765, emigration from Ireland became a short, relentless and efficiently-managed national enterprise.
+After 1765, emigration from Ireland became a short, relentless and efficiently managed national enterprise.
 In 1890, 40% of Irish-born people were living abroad.
 By the 21st century, an estimated 80 million people worldwide claimed some Irish descent, which includes more than 36 million Americans claiming Irish as their primary ethnicity.

 As recently as the second half of the 19th century, most Irish emigrants spoke Irish as their first language.
 That had social and cultural consequences for the cultivation of the language abroad, including innovations in journalism.
 The language continues to be cultivated abroad by a small minority as a literary and social medium.
-The Irish diaspora are largely assimilated in most countries outside Ireland after World War I. Colm Brophy is the Republic of Ireland's Minister of State for the Diaspora.
+The Irish diaspora are largely assimilated in most countries outside Ireland after World War I. Seán Fleming is the Republic of Ireland's Minister of State for the Diaspora and Overseas Aid, a post which was established in 2014.